Stammering about Hilaire Belloc and the Modern World

 But even stammering may yet have value.

-There is a reader here (a beautiful soul, I feel, even though I have never met him) who seems to see something I do not see.
-That something is would appear to be an equality, an equivalency that I do not see.
+Many in this world see something I do not see.
+That something would appear to be an equality, an equivalency that I do not see.

-For he seems (?) to see an equivalency, whereby the Holy Spirit works equally throughout all forms of Christianity, whether they be Protestant denominations or Churches possessed of the fullness of the Seven Sacraments (e.g. the Eastern Orthodox and Catholic Churches).
+It is an alleged equivalency, whereby the Holy Spirit works equally throughout all forms of Christianity, whether these be Protestant denominations or Churches possessed of the fullness of the Seven Sacraments (e.g. the Eastern Orthodox and Catholic Churches).

 My whole life, I see, proceeds on an entirely different notion to this.

-God is present, the Holy Spirit is present beyond the Seven Sacraments, this I know.
+God is present is present beyond the Seven Sacraments, this I know.

 But my whole life turns on this: that these Seven Sacraments offer something so powerful, so beyond anything I ever experienced outside these Seven Sacraments.